Gas vs. Electric Dryers: Which One is Right for Your Home?

 Gas Dryer:

-Higher upfront cost for the unit and installation if a gas line is needed.
+Higher upfront cost for the unit and installation if a gas dryer hose is needed.

 Lower long-term operating costs due to the generally lower price of natural gas compared to electricity.